 Maths is fundamental to everyday life so it is important that children recognise this.
 Children’s mathematics can be developed around the house when the children are required to apply their skills in a context.
 For example you could ask your child to: tell the time, work out the change you will be getting from the shop, weigh out ingredients for cooking, organise the timings for a Sunday dinner, calculate the area of a floor or wall when decorating, count the pairs of shoes in the cupboard, measure the distance from one room of the house to the other, the list is endless.

 When it comes to support with homework, it is important that children receive the consistent support from both teachers, parents and carers.
-Therefore, we need to all sing from the same hymn sheet- the school’s calculation policy.
-All teachers follow this as it explains which methods will be taught for each operation in the different year groups.
+Therefore, we need to all sing from the same hymn sheet- the school’s calculation policy which can be found below.
+All teachers follow this as it explains which methods will be taught for each operation.

 For any further guidance when supporting your child with maths, please remember your child’s class teacher is always available to answer any queries you may have.
 You could also have a look at the Family Maths Toolkit charity as they have some great ideas about how to include maths around the house.